There is now a 1 day class for experienced riders to get their motorcycle License!

 Additionally, this course has now been approved for licensing in Texas.
 Now, Texas riders who already know the basics of motorcycle operation have a one-day course that will meet the DPS requirements for obtaining a Texas Class M license, and with prior court approval, would also suffice for ticket dismissal.

 Your bike- must pass current state inspection and function as designed by the manufacturer without alteration (extended swing arms for example).
 Tires should be in good condition with adequate tread depth in the center of the tire.

-You- Must have a DOT approved helmet (Full face preferred, but not required), Eye protection (either a face shield or goggles), Motorcycle-specific jacket, Motorcycle-specific, full fingered gloves, Riding pants (heavy denim is acceptable), Riding boots with ankle protection (lesser boots acceptable)
+You- Must have a DOT approved helmet (Full face preferred, but not required), Eye protection (either a face shield, or sun/prescription glasses), Motorcycle jacket or long sleeve shirt, full fingered gloves, Riding pants recommended (heavy denim is acceptable), Riding boots with ankle protection (lesser over the ankle boots or sturdy shoes acceptable)

 Entrance Evaluation – Each student will be required to perform an entrance evaluation excersise prior to admission to the course.
 The Evaluation is conducted the morning of the course for all registered attendees.
 Should the student not pass the Evaluation and be dismissed, there are not refunds for dismissal.
 The Evaluation consists of riding in a straight line approximately 130’ and in that time shifting to second gear, then come to a smooth stop at the designated spot, including a downshift.
 From that spot, make a smooth 90-degree left-hand turn though an 8-foot gate, 12 feet from your stop without exceeding the boundary at the 20 foot line.
 Most riders accomplish this easily, but if you’re concerned, go practice.